I'm an adventure travel & wildlife blogger, storyteller, & outdoor kid from Atlanta who's obsessed with being outside and underwater!

 Hector’s dolphins are rare—endangered, according to the IUCN Red List.
 They’re also adorably tiny, averaging around 4 feet long and weighing just 100(ish) pounds.
 Despite their small size, they’re impossible to miss thanks to their striking black and white coloring.

-But what really makes seeing them so special?
+But what really makes swimming with dolphins in Akaroa New Zealand so special?
 You can only see them in the wild waters off New Zealand’s South Island.
 So Akaroa isn’t just your best bet—it’s the most dependable of the very few places where you can find them.
 Yes, you could see them in Kaikōura, but you’re more likely to see dusky dolphins there.

 The big question: how much does it cost to swim with dolphins in Akaroa?